Efficient Group Lasso Regularized Rank Regression with Simulation-Based Tuning: Introduction

 \section{Introduction}

 Consider the standard linear model

-where $y\in \mathbb{R}^n$ is the response vector, $X \in \mathbb{R}^{n \times p}$ is the design matrix, $\beta^*\in \mathbb{R}^p$ is the true coefficient vector, and $\epsilon\in \mathbb{R}^n$ denotes the random errors.
-Ordinary least squares is the classical approach for estimating $\beta^*$ and works well under light-tailed noise such as Gaussian errors.
-However, its reliance on the squared loss makes it highly sensitive to heavy-tailed errors and outliers: a single extreme value can dominate the loss function, leading to highly unstable estimates and compromised predictive performance.
-Heavy-tailed errors are common in modern high-dimensional data, for example in genomics \citep{Wang2015} and neuroimaging \citep{Eklund2016}, underscoring the need for robust regression methods that remain reliable in such settings.
+where $y\in \mathbb{R}^n$ is the response vector, $X \in \mathbb{R}^{n \times p}$ is the design matrix with rows $X_i$ representing the covariate vector for the $i$-th observation, $\beta^*\in \mathbb{R}^p$ is the true coefficient vector, and $\epsilon\in \mathbb{R}^n$ denotes the random error vector.
+Ordinary least squares is the classical approach for estimating $\beta^*$ and works well under light-tailed noise like Gaussian errors.
+However, its reliance on the squared loss makes it highly sensitive to heavy-tailed errors and outliers.
+In particular, a single extreme value can dominate the loss function, leading to highly unstable estimates and compromised predictive performance.
+Yet, heavy-tailed errors are common in modern high-dimensional data, for example in genomics \citep{Wang2015} and neuroimaging \citep{Eklund2016}, underscoring the need for robust regression methods that remain reliable in such settings.